Business and Community Services Building (2005)

-For many years the University of Northern Iowa has taken an active interest in offering consultant and training services to businesses and community organizations.
+For many years, the University of Northern Iowa has taken an active interest in offering consultant and training services to businesses and community organizations.
 Most of those services were located administratively in the College of Business Administration and physically in the Curris Business Building.
-But the Curris Business Building had insufficient space to house the services efficiently.
+However, the Curris Business Building had insufficient space to house the services efficiently.

 In January 2004, the university selected InVision Architecture of Waterloo to design a building to house these services.
 The new building would be located south of University Avenue, near the Center for Energy and Environmental Education.
 Planners conceived this area to be UNI's new "public campus" for services that tended to be directed outward toward the community.
 The area would also allow easier parking for visitors who would be using these community services.
 The project would be funded by federal revenue sources and the Iowa Values Fund.